Cloudmersive/Cloudmersive.APIClient.Java/docs/RecognizeApi.md

 # **recognizeDetectPeople**
 > ObjectDetectionResult recognizeDetectPeople(imageFile)

-Detect people, including locations, in an image
+Detect people including locations in an image

 Identify the position, and size of human people in an image, along with a recognition confidence level.
 People in the image do NOT need to be facing the camera; they can be facing away, edge-on, etc.